Devilla/docs/ens-improvement-proposals/ensip-3-reverse-resolution.md

 #### function claim(address owner) returns (bytes32 node)

-When called by account `x`, instructs the ENS registry to transfer ownership of the name `hex(x) + '.addr.reverse'` to the provided address, and return the namehash of the ENS record thus transferred.
+When called by account `x`, instructs the PNS registry to transfer ownership of the name `hex(x) + '.addr.reverse'` to the provided address, and return the namehash of the PNS record thus transferred.

-Allowing the caller to specify an owner other than themselves for the relevant node facilitates contracts that need accurate reverse ENS entries delegating this to their creators with a minimum of code inside their constructor:
+Allowing the caller to specify an owner other than themselves for the relevant node facilitates contracts that need accurate reverse PNS entries delegating this to their creators with a minimum of code inside their constructor:

 ```
 reverseRegistrar.claim(msg.sender)